Seeking Approval Addict in Relationships - and How to Stop It

 One of the familiar aspects of love addiction is a dependency of approval seeking from another person in relationships.
 Everyone wants the approval of others.
 It is a natural human desire.

 However, as love addicts, in relationships we allow our lives to be controlled by our efforts to gain this approval.
 We give up our choices, opinions, likes, dislikes, even our own values.

 We let our thoughts and feelings be dictated by others, and lose touch with our own true selves.

 We may go along with whatever others around us are saying, or doing, or allow ourselves to be dominated, coerced, or manipulated.
 Whenever we ignore our individual wants and needs and let other people choose for us, we are hurting ourselves.

-If your love addicted, you likely modeled one or both parents who geared their behaviors towards getting approval and acceptance from people and avoid disapproval.
+If you are love addicted, you likely modeled one or both parents who geared their behaviors towards getting approval and acceptance from people and avoid disapproval.

 It was all about “looking good” and being what we thought others wanted us to be instead of being authentic.

 Modeling this kind of approval-seeking behavior, you learned that self-worth was determined by what others think instead of learning that our own worth and value comes from within.

 Love and approval addiction is a draining way to live our lives.
 It fuels the pattern of dysfunctional and unhealthy relationships not only with others but also with the self.

 In depending on others love and approval you have to relentlessly work to say and look and perform as perfectly as possible to avoid rejection.